Filing Your Taxes Late

 Filing an extension automatically pushes back the tax filing deadline and protects you from possible failure-to-file and penalties.
 Penalties for filing late can mount up at a rate of 5% of the amount due with your return for each month that you're late.

 TurboTax Easy Extension is a fast and easy way to file your extension, right from your computer.

 How long is my extension good for?

 - If you expect to owe money, you're required to estimate the amount due and pay it with your Form 4868.
 As long as you do that, the extension will be granted automatically.

 What if I didn't ask for an extension?

 The consequences differ depending on whether you owe the IRS money or the IRS owes you a refund.

-This is one of the great little secrets about the Federal tax law.
+This is one of the great little secrets about the federal tax law.
 If you have a refund coming from the IRS—as about three out of four taxpayers do every year—then there is no penalty for failing to file your tax return by the deadline, even if you don't ask for an extension.
 However, this might not be the case for state taxes.